planck-repl/planck/site/src/dependencies.md

 ### Bundled Deps

 Planck ships with many of the deps that are available to conventional ClojureScript code.
-In particular this includes [almost all of the Google Closure library](gcl.html) as well as these namespaces:
+In particular this includes [the majority of the Google Closure Library](gcl.html) as well as these namespaces:

 * `cljs.test`
 * `clojure.core.reducers`